Hong Kong student leaders blocked from taking democracy fight to Beijing

 The student leaders left the airport shortly after.

-Protesters have occupied key areas of Hong Kong for more than six weeks, camping out in some of the world's most expensive real estate and paralyzing parts of the financial center to demand free elections for the city's leader in 2017.
+Protesters have occupied key areas of Hong Kong for more than six weeks, camping out in some of the world's most expensive real estate and paralysing parts of the financial centre to demand free elections for the city's leader in 2017.

 Local media had speculated that the students would be turned back once they landed in Beijing.
 China has refused entry before to activists who speak out against Beijing.